httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 * framing of responses that depends on the corresponding request (such as HEAD) or the value of the status code (such as 204 or 304)

-This format shares some of these properties with HTTP/2 and HTTP/3.
+Some of these features are also absent in HTTP/2 and HTTP/3.

 Unlike HTTP/2 and HTTP/3, this format uses a a fixed format for control data rather than using pseudo-fields.
 Messages are invalid ({{invalid}}) if they